jagsmap/jagsmap.github.io/_posts/2019-06-16-nlcd-velox-dplyr.md

 published: true
 use_code: true
 ---
-<i>This is a tutorial on efficiently calculating proportional landcover in R using velox and dplyr.</i>
+<i>Efficiently calculating proportional landcover in R using velox and dplyr.</i>

 <br>